2021 Myanmar coup d'état

-President Win Myint, State Counsellor Aung San Suu Kyi, and numerous cabinet ministers, deputies, and members of Parliament were arrested.
-Both Win Myint and Aung San Suu Kyi were later charged on what independent observers widely viewed as politically motivated accusations designed to legitimize the military takeover.
-They were initially remanded in custody for two weeks while facing a series of charges, including violations of import laws and emergency decrees.
-Between February and April 2021, at least five additional charges were brought against Aung San Suu Kyi, including breaching state secrets and illegal communication equipment possession.
+President Win Myint and State Counsellor Aung San Suu Kyi were detained, along with ministers, their deputies, and members of Parliament.
+On 1 February 2021, Win Myint and Aung San Suu Kyi were arrested on charges that independent analysts regarded as part of an attempt to legitimize the military's seizure of power.
+Both were remanded in custody for two weeks.
+Between 16 February and 1 April, five additional charges were leveled against Aung San Suu Kyi.